Stick or Twist ? Stay or Leave Your Supplier

 What about I.T.?

-So, with IT, should a business stick with their current provider, who sold to them originally, but who’s pitch elevated business expectations, which have proven to be a disappointment, or twist and find a new provider who’s values align with their own, who offers advice and assistance, who offers them the personal service they need?
+So, with IT, should a business stick with their current provider, who sold a contract to them originally, but whose pitch elevated the business’ expectations, which have proven to be a disappointment, or twist and find a new provider whose values align with their own, who offers advice and assistance, who offers them the personal service they need?

 Give me a call – Jacqui Offen, IT Director & part time builder 01227 371375